ExtremeAddons/extreme_pbr_docs/docs/installation.rst

     :width: 600
     :alt: Addon ready 01

 ..
-Note:: The 1k, 2k, 4k, 8k, 16k versions are present in the complete edition.
+Note:: The  ½k, 1k, 2k, 4k, 8k versions are present in the complete edition.
 Some versions may not contain all the resolution versions.
           If you want to upgrade to the full version, you only pay the difference

 ------------------------------------------------------------------------------------------------------------------------